Beginnings

 - Dr. Chad Nye (autism and evidence-based practice);

-- Dr. Nan Lund (child language disorders); and
+- Dr. Nan Lund (child language disorders);

-- Dr. Constance Dean Qualls (multi-cultural communication; aphasia).
+- Dr. Constance Dean Qualls (multi-cultural communication; aphasia);

 The current faculty have maintained this tradition of excellence in basic and clinically applied scholarship.